FilipDominec/rp2daq/README.md

 time.sleep(.5) # required for noninteractive script, to not terminate before data arrive
 ```

-One difference is that it looks a bit more complicated.
+One obvious difference is that it is a bit more complicated.
 But more important is that here the ```rp.internal_adc``` command does not block your program, no matter how long it takes to sample 1000 points.
 Only after the device responds data packet arrives back, the ```_callback``` function is called (in a separate thread) to process it.

 Calling commands asynchronously allows one to simultaneously orchestrate multiple functions like long ADC acquisition and stepping motor movement.
 Raspberry Pi may be busy for a while, but your program remains responsive all the time.